bevy_picking/

 8//!
 Because `bevy_picking` is very loosely coupled with its backends, you can mix and match as

 9//! many backends as you want.
-For example, You could use the `rapier` backend to raycast against
+For example, you could use the `rapier` backend to raycast against

 10//! physics objects, a picking shader backend to pick non-physics meshes, and the `bevy_ui` backend